hiromichinomata/sGMRFmix/README.md

 for multivariate noisy sensor data.
 It can automatically handle multiple operational modes.
 And it can also compute variable-wise anomaly scores.

-First, we ready a multivariate training data that contains no anomaly observations.
+First, we prepare a multivariate training data that contains no anomaly observations.
 It consists of four parts and repeats two operational modes.